gmich/Gem/README.md

-A cross-platform game engine for developing 2D games using Monogame, Farseer physics and Lidgren
+Gem is a cross-platform game framework with GUI and multiplayer support using Monogame, Farseer and Lidgren

 ##Developement Progress